top of page

 5. Respect Load and Recovery During Ski Trips

-• Gradually build ski days early in a trip
+• Gradually building ski days early in a trip

 This is especially important for skiers returning from injury or long breaks.